divengine/laze/README.md

 This example covers the full range of Laze's capabilities in a concise manner suitable for a README, showing how it can be applied in real-world scenarios.

 - Constraints: Ensures that APP_CONFIG implements the Configurable interface.
-- Closure Returning Closure: The DEFERRED key holds a closure that returns another closure, delaying the final result until it's needed.
+- Closure Returning Closure: MY_FUNCTION key holds a closure that returns another closure
 - Lazy Value with Object Instance: APP_CONFIG stores an instance of AppConfig, which is validated by the constraint.
-- Reusing define and read: FINAL_MESSAGE reads from both APP_CONFIG and DEFERRED, combining their values.
+- Reusing define and read: FINAL_MESSAGE reads from both APP_CONFIG and MY_FUNCTION, combining their values.
 - PHPUnit Test: Demonstrates how APP_CONFIG can be redefined for testing, using a mock object.

 ```php